khulnasoft-lab/design.khulnasoft.com/contents/regions/merge-request-reports.md

 Since everything in a widget is technically content, identifying a specific _subject_ section allows us to focus on the text and meta information that identifies the item, what it means for a user, and how to remedy problems.

 - Section title, description, and meta information are optional, but the main text is required.
-- Subject can only be truncated on levels 2 and 3 for the small breakpoint and down (< `576px`).
 - Follow the [voice and tone](/content/voice-tone) guidelines for writing all text content.

 <div class="figma-embed" aria-label="Example options and formatting within the subject area with numbered markers corresponding to the list that follows" role="img">